- Terms of Service (TOS)

 3. You or any Centre operated by or associated with You become insolvent or any steps are taken by You or in relation to You in connection with insolvency including but not limited to the entering of any arrangement with creditors, the appointment of receivers or managers, administrators and/or liquidators.

-- Upon the occurrence of any event in clause 7.a), Xplor may:
+- Upon the occurrence of any event in item 1 of this termination clause, Xplor may:

 1. terminate this Agreement and use of the Services by You, Your Invited Users and/or Centres;

 2. suspend for any definite or indefinite period of time use of the Services by You, Your Invited Users and/or Centres; and/or

 - Termination of this Agreement is without prejudice to any rights and obligations of the parties accrued up to and including the date of termination.
 On termination of this Agreement, You will remain liable for any accrued charges and amounts which become due for payment before or after termination.

 - On termination of this Agreement, You must:

 1. immediately cease to use the Services; and

 2. delete all copies of the Products installed on any device You own or use; and

 To the extent permitted by law Xplor will not provide a refund for any remaining prepaid period for a prepaid Access Fee subscription.